praytime/praytime/README.md

 1. Fork, clone, or [download](https://github.com/praytime/praytime/archive/master.zip) this repo.
 2. Run `npm install` from the `praytime` directory.
-3. Create an .env file with the following two lines:
-    ```
-    APIFY_USER_ID=XXX
-    APIFY_TOKEN=XXX
-    ```
-   and replace XXX with the values from your [Apify profile](https://my.apify.com/account#/integrations) page.
-These values should be kept secret.
-4. Try running a crawler.
+3. Try running a crawler.
 Run the following command from the `praytime` dir:
     ```
     script/run.sh ./lib/islamic-center-of-naperville
     ```